 🖼️Step-by-Step Photo Instructions

-In a large mixing bowl, combine 1 pound of ground beef with ⅓ cup breadcrumbs, 2 teaspoons ketchup, 1 teaspoon mustard and Worcestershire sauce, and ½ teaspoon garlic powder.
+In a large mixing bowl, combine 1 pound of ground beef with ⅓ cup Panko breadcrumbs, 2 teaspoons ketchup, 1 teaspoon mustard and Worcestershire sauce, and ½ teaspoon garlic powder.
 If not doing the onions, then add ½ teaspoon onion powder.

 Divide the hamburger mixture into 3-4 equal portions.
 A quarter-size indent in the middle of one side prevents puffing up of the patties and makes cooking evener.